Organisational digital capability: a summary

 Every organisation has a duty to guard the health, safety and wellbeing of its members, and that includes protecting them from digital risks.
 Cyber-bullying, trolling, hacking and other damaging online behaviours are on the rise.
 Universities and colleges are putting in place advanced data security measures to protect personal and organisational data and are developing policies on safe internet use and respectful behaviour online.

-Digital safety and well-being is one of the six elements of our digital capabilities framework.
+Digital safety and well-being is a one of the six elements of our digital capabilities framework.
 Ensuring learners know how to behave safely and responsibly in the digital space can be a challenge for colleges and universities and their staff.
-Our quick guide to safeguarding learners online provides an overview of responsibilities and highlights a range of resources and sources of information.

 Some of the most successful approaches have been developed in collaboration with students, for example, around safe online practices and the values agenda.
 Digital practices can change how people relate to one another, their work-life-learning balance, the stresses they face, and how much time they spend at a screen.
 All of these can impact on wellbeing and reduce satisfaction.
 Developing a digitally healthy organisation means considering the impact of digital technology use on a range of issues such as the environment, equality and diversity, and of course individual health and wellbeing.